-In the European Union, e-waste have been targeted regarding the prevention of environmental pollution, for the exploitation of resources and the reduction of landfill use.
-The legislation developed by the European Parliament is based on three axes, the prevention, recycling and re-use of e-waste, so that the amount of the waste electrical and electronic equipment (WEEE) available is reduced (Hischier et al., 2005).
+In the European Union, e-waste has been targeted regarding the prevention of environmental pollution, for the exploitation of resources and the reduction of landfill use.
+The legislation developed by the European Parliament is based on three axes, the prevention, recycling and re-use of e-waste, so that the amount of the waste electrical and electronic equipment available is reduced [9].
 The above are elaborated in two relative Directives: